WordPress/gutenberg/packages/components/src/navigator/navigator-screen/README.md

 ### `aria-label`: `string`

-The id of another element used to label this screen element.

--   Required: Yes (either this prop or the `aria-labelledby` prop should be provided to the component)

-### `aria-labelledby`: `string`

-The id of another element used to label this screen element.

--   Required: Yes (either this prop or the `aria-label` prop should be provided to the component)
+Additional text used to label the component for assistive technology.

+-   Required: No
+-   Default: `"Navigator screen"`

 ### `role`: `string`

 The aria-role attributed to the screen.

 -   Required: No
--   Default: `'region'`
+-   Default: `"region"`